cesanta/v7/README.md

 V7 is a C/C++ library that implements Javascript engine.
-It is intended to be embedded into other programs to allow scripting and configuration, but also it could be used as stand-alone JS interpreter in scripts.
+It is intended to be embedded into other programs to allow scripting and configuration, but also it could be used as stand-alone JS interpreter in automation scripts.
 Main V7 design factors are:

 - Small size and simplicity.
 V7 can fit into resource-constrained environments, like firmware, embedded devices, etc. V7 is under 100kb of compiled x86_64 code.
 - Easy C/C++ integration.
 Exporting existing C/C++ functions into V7 and
   vice versa is easier then for any other embedded language.
-- Simple embedding API.
+- Simple embedding process.
 V7 could be embedded into existing project simply by copying two files, `v7.c` and `v7.h` and adding few lines of C/C++ code.
 - Optional standard library with file IO, Crypto, BSD sockets and more